-- Suriname is an upper-middle income1 country with a GDP per capita (PPP) of USD 16,223 in 2021.2 - Due to COVID-19 Pandemic, the GDP (Real) declined by 15.9% in 2020.
+- Suriname is an upper-middle income1 country with a GDP per capita (PPP) of USD 4,836 in 2021.2 - Due to COVID-19 Pandemic, the GDP (Real) declined by 15.9% in 2020.
 However, in 2021, it has shown signs of recovery with GDP declining by only 3.5%.3 - The inflation rate (CPI) of Suriname has increased to 59.1% in 2021 from 34.9% levels in 2020.4 - The general government gross debt to GDP has decreased to 125.7% in 2021 from 146.1% levels in 2020.5

-- Suriname has set a target to achieve a 35% share of RE in the electricity generation mix by 2030.6 - The Electricity Act 2016 facilitates private consumers to install solar panels for self-consumption and to use the electric grid to exchange energy by using net metering scheme. - The Electricity Act 2016, also facilitates tendering process by provision of signing PPAs with energy company and the owner of the solar and wind power plants.7
+- Suriname has set a target to achieve a 35% share of RE in the electricity generation mix by 2030.6 - The Electricity Act 2016 facilitates private consumers to install solar panels for self-consumption and to use the electric grid to exchange energy by using net metering scheme.7 - The Electricity Act 2016, also facilitates tendering process by provision of signing PPAs with energy company and the owner of the solar and wind power plants.7

-- Suriname receives high levels of solar irradiation (GHI) of 5.4 kWh/m2/day and a specific yield 4.3 kWh/kWp/day indicating a high technical feasibility for solar in the country.8 - Suriname's gold mine company site has battery energy storage system (BESS) of capacity 7.8 MW/7.8 MWh.9 - In Oct 2022, SINOSOAR, a Chinese firm was awarded a work to develop 500 KWp solar micro-grid project in Suriname.
-10
+- Suriname receives high levels of solar irradiation (GHI) of 5.38 kWh/m2/day and a specific yield 4.27 kWh/KWp indicating a high technical feasibility for solar in the country.8 - Suriname's gold mine company site has battery energy storage system (BESS) of capacity 7.8 MW/ 7.8 MWh.9

-- 98.2% of the population in Suriname had access to electricity as of 2020.11 - The Electricity Act of 2016 regulates the power market including technical and financial situations and floating tenders for RE and private participation in Suriname.12 - Energie Bedrijven Suriname (EBS) is the state-owned energy generation, transmission, and distribution company of Suriname.13 - Suriname has four electricity suppliers- Suralco L.L.C, N.V.
+- 98.2 % of the population in Suriname had access to electricity as of 2020.11 - The Electricity Act of 2016 regulates the power market including technical and financial situations and floating tenders for RE and private participation in Suriname.12 - Energie Bedrijven Suriname (EBS) is the state-owned energy generation, transmission, and distribution company of Suriname.13 - Suriname has four electricity suppliers- Suralco L.L.C, N.V.
 Energy Bedrijven Suriname (N.V.
 EBS), Staatsolie Power Company Suriname and Dienst Electriciteits Voorziening (DEV).14

-- In July 2019, through its NV Energie Bedrijven Suriname (EBS) which is the executing agency, Suriname has invited bids for upgrading its transmission system by augmenting 33 kV, 110 kV overhead lines and 110/12.3 kV, 33/6.15 kV and 110/33 kV substations.15 - The IDB has financed Suriname to digitally transform its transmission network using SCADA system, Energy Management System (EMS), Information and Communication Technologies (ICT), Geographic Integration System (GIS), Enterprise Resource Planning System (ERP) and an Outage Management System (OMS).16
+- In July 2019, through its NV Energie Bedrijven Suriname (EBS) which is the Executing Agency, Suriname has invited bids for upgrading its transmission system by augmenting 33 kV, 110 kV overhead lines and 110/12.3 kV, 33/6.15 kV and 110/33 kV substations.15 - The IDB has financed Suriname to digitally transform its transmission network using SCADA system, Energy Management System (EMS), Information and Communication Technologies (ICT), Geographic Integration System (GIS), Enterprise Resource Planning System (ERP) and an Outage Management System (OMS).16

-- In 2019, the Government of Suriname (GOS) has received financing from the Caribbean Development Bank (CDB) for the Power Projects Suriname to upgrade its transmission network.15 - The Government of Suriname with its "Discover Suriname" program has taken an initiative to invite investors to fund RE projects.16
+- In 2019, the Government of Suriname (GOS) has received financing from the Caribbean Development Bank (CDB) for the Power Projects Suriname to upgrade its transmission network.15 - The Government of Suriname with its "Discover Suriname" program has taken an initiative to invite investors to fund RE projects.

-- In 2020, the per capita electricity consumption stood at 3.94 MWh in Suriname, which is significantly higher in comparison to the global average of 3.31 MWh.17 - The total installed capacity of solar PV witnessed a CAGR of 5.3% reaching 9.43 MW in 2021 from 7.68 MW levels in 2017.18 - The peak demand for electricity in the country stood at 2.31 TWh remaining same in 2021 and 2020. - In 2021, the total installed capacity in the country stood at 566.5 MW20 with major share coming from hydro (58.87%) followed by other fossils (40.69%) and solar (0.43%).19
+- Per capita electricity consumption is 3.93 MWh which is slightly high in comparison to the global average of 3.31 MWh as of 2020.17 - The total installed capacity of Solar PV witnessed a CAGR of 5.26%, reaching 9.43 MW in 2021 from 7.68 MW levels in 2017.18 - The peak demand for electricity is 2.31 TWh as of 2021 which has remained same as the last years demand. - In 2021, the total installed capacity in the country stood at 566.5 MW20 with major share coming from Hydro (58.87%) followed by other fossils (40.69%), Solar (0.43%).19